Pruitt declined White House offer to help prep for congressional questions

 On Tuesday, Pruitt unveiled a new rule for how the EPA would limit the use of scientific materials to only research that makes the underlying raw data publicly available.
 Pruitt says the change will allow for more transparency.
 Critics, including former EPA administrator Gina McCarthy, say it could disqualify some of the research that forms the basis of regulations intended to protect public health.

-A similar change was pushed in legislation by Rep. Lamar Smith, R-Texas., the chairman of the House Science Committee.
+A similar change was pushed in legislation by Rep. Lamar Smith, R-Texas, the chairman of the House Science Committee, who appeared at Tuesday's announcement at EPA - which was not open to reporters.

 Earlier in the week Pruitt was in Georgia where he announced that as part of the president's existing executive orders to promote American energy independence and roll back regulations the EPA will now consider burning trees and other materials to be a carbon neutral activity, even though the EPA policy document also states that there is scientific disagreement among its scientific advisors over that issue.
 Both Democrats and Republicans have supported policies opening up investment in this kind of energy, including Sen. Susan Collins, R-Maine, who has been critical of Pruitt in recent weeks.